frothygreen/word-geeks/notes/rollout.md

 - our research questions and ideas about collaboration
 - what collaboration on github has looked like so far

 Initially, github can seem unapproachable.
-Especially when considerint its use for creative writing projects, solo or collaborative.
+Especially when considering its use for creative writing projects, solo or collaborative.
 The vocabulary, UI, and abundance of tools are unfamiliar to non- or casual coders.